mgifford/drupal-security/src/drupal.rst

 theme which introduces a lot of security problems down the line.

-Another important security feature is that Drupal 8 has replaced a lot of it's custom code with sortware that was `Proudly-Found-Elsewhere`_ which means that there is a broader pool of developers to look at to harden the code.
+Another important security feature is that Drupal 8 has replaced a lot of it's custom code with software that was `Proudly-Found-Elsewhere`_ which means that there is a broader pool of developers to look at to harden the code.
 Symfony_, CKEditor_, Composer_, EasyRDF_, Guzzle_ & Doctrine_ are just examples of other open-source projects that have been incorporated.